What is Aloe Vera?

 Aloe gel shows a strong antioxidant activity (23).

 The leaf skins and flowers of aloe vera contained antioxidants such as catechin, sinapic acid, quercitrin, gentisic acid, epicatechin, and quercitrin (24).

 The leaf skins and flowers showed a strong antioxidant activity and thus it can be considered for therapeutics.

 Aloe vera also has Anti-inflammatory function

 Aloe vera gel also has anti-inflammatory activity.
-The application of aloe vera in experiments has shown to increase phagocytosis and increase the activity of reticuloendothelial system (25).
+The application of aloe vera in experiments has been shown to increase phagocytosis and increase the activity of the reticuloendothelial system (25).